-Our EMS training methodology at BODYTEC® is based on scientific research.
+Our EMS training methodology at BODYTEC is based on extensive scientific research.
 The past two decades has seen an increasing amount of research done showing the benefits of the technology beyond medical usage, and this has contributed to its popularity.
-However, the first research on EMS dates back to the 1800s.
+However, the first research on EMS training dates back to the 1800s.

-Here are some interesting facts about EMS that you may not be aware of.
+Here are some interesting facts about EMS training that you may not be aware of.

 What does research say about EMS training?

-The BODYTEC® EMS device is able to stimulate multiple muscle groups simultaneously, allowing for a repeated activation of the whole body.
-You’ll always do your EMS training under the guidance of a personal trainer who can activate eight muscle groups individually (such as the lower back, stomach, biceps and glutes) according to your goals and needs.
+The BODYTEC EMS device is able to stimulate multiple muscle groups simultaneously, allowing for a repeated activation of the whole body.
+You’ll always do your EMS training under the guidance of a personal trainer who can activate your muscles through eight channels on the EMS device (such as the lower back, stomach, biceps and glutes) according to your goals and needs.

-BODYTEC® studios specialise in EMS training – we don’t offer other forms of training in our studios.
-This allows us to provide a full-time personal training service, which we consider to be the major factor in enabling you to reach your training goals and for you to save time.
-Our trainers use the most intense and most effective programme of the EMS device suitable for each individual.
+BODYTEC studios specialise in weight free EMS training ensuring that we primarily work with the more powerful EMS involuntary contractions – we offer strength based training only with no other forms of training that EMS cannot amplify.
+This allows us to provide a full-time personal training service, which we consider to be the major factor in enabling you to reach your training goals and save time.
+Our trainers use the most intense, effective and most established programme of the EMS device suitable for each individual.

 In order to achieve the most effective results for muscular adaptation and physical functioning, your body needs time to rest and recover.
-Research shows that recovery and adaptation periods after whole-body BODYTEC® EMS training sessions are significantly longer than for weight and resistance training.
-It is not beneficial to train more often to gain better results because BODYTEC® EMS training is so intense and effective, you only need one session per week.
+Research shows that,due to EMS training being a form of high intensity interval training (HIIT), recovery and adaptation periods are significantly longer after whole-body BODYTEC EMS training sessions than for weight and resistance training.
+The amount of muscles being contracted throughout the 20 minute training session must be considered.
+This is the reason behind additional recovery days when training at BODYTEC.
+It is not beneficial to train more often to gain better results because BODYTEC EMS training is so intense and effective, you only need one session per week.

 You’ll feel a difference after your first EMS training session.
 As your body releases endorphins and as most major muscle groups in your body have been activated, you will experience increased physical awareness, resulting in an improved posture.
 After a day or two, you’ll feel some muscle stiffness, which is normal and is indicative of your body’s recovery process.
 Within a period of about 4 weeks, you’ll feel stronger and different muscles will improve to coordinate movements more effectively.